kyleratti/a-centralized-mirror/README.md

 # a-centralized-mirror

-Typically, subreddits want mirror links of submissions to be stickied to the top of each thread so viewers can find working mirrors without having to filter through comments themselves.
+Typically, subreddits want mirror links of submissions (typically video) to be stickied to the top of each thread so visitors can find working links without having to sift through potentially hundreds of comments themselves.

 The **a-centralized-mirror** service maintains a single stickied comment with a list of links to each mirror.
-Sticky replies are locked to prevent users from using its sticky status to make their comments appear at the top.
+The sticky replies are locked to prevent users from replying directly to the comment and using it to make their comments appear at the top of the thread.
 Registered bots can post, update, or delete their links with this service at any time; the **a-mirror-bot** account will update the stickied comment accordingly.
 Here's a general overview of how it works:

 1. **handsome-third-party-mirror-bot** downloads a video to mirror
 2. **handsome-third-party-mirror-bot** submits an API request to this service with the link to the video